As an INFJ, how do you deal with stress?

 In a world that focuses on extroversion and sensory comforts and pleasures, it is almost impossible for INFJs to avoid stress.
 However, understanding what stresses you out can help you understand to respond to stress and be mindful of your behaviors.

-Below are four common causes of INFJ stress.
+Below are four common INFJ stress triggers.
 In this post, I often use INFJ’s cognitive functions to explain my insights.

 If you don’t know what cognitive functions are, you can read this post first.
 It will help you understand this post better.